naveenshetty66/loopback-next/docs/site/Context.md

   leak if the child context is to be recycled.

-To react on context events asynchronously, we need to implement the `ContextObserver` interface and register it with the context.
+To react on context events asynchronously, we need to implement the `ContextObserver` interface or provide a `ContextObserverFn` and register it with the context.

 For example: